Getting started with Saxon on the Java platform

 from Andrew Welch.
 This installs Saxon for you.

 Ensure that Java is installed.
-This must be Java SE 6 (also known as JDK 1.6) or later.
+Saxon 9.9 requires Java 8 or later.
+If for some reason you need to run with an earlier Java release, Saxon 9.8 runs with Java SE 6 or later.
 To check that Java is installed, try typing

 java -versionat the command prompt.
 If it is not installed, you can get the software from Oracle.